 /translation of a popular Latvian schlager

 They say you have to face your blues to let it go.
 What does it look like?
 Does it have a face, eyes, any silhouette?
 Is it a space?
 When I try to escape the room, it catches up with me in the yard.
 When I was a kid, my mother used to sing me mournful Latvian balads before the sleep.
 I remember depicturing all the images represented there.
-The blue room is my visual journey made in Latvia delving into the mytical space between dissociation and integrity, urge for intimacy and alienation.
+The blue room is my visual journey delving into the mytical space between dissociation and integrity, urge for intimacy and alienation.

 the Eastern Hospital